How we assess your application

-For details of the additional information we consider in the application process, please refer to our Contextual Data Policy Statement.
+For details of the contextual information we consider in the application process, please refer to our Contextual Data Policy Statement.

 For most courses interviews are not a prerequisite for admission, but some departments interview to further assess the motivation and personal qualities of applicants.
 Departments which interview include Medicine, Dentistry, Orthoptics, Human Communication Science (for entry to Speech Science) and Social Work.
 Other departments may also interview applicants.

 Departments which interview will provide a clear explanation of the reasons for, and structure of, the interview.

 We aim to process decisions as quickly as possible.
 However, given the volume and quality of applications we receive, we're not always able to make a decision immediately.
 At busy times of the application cycle, particularly towards the October and January deadlines, there may be delays processing applications, both at UCAS and within the University.
 Where we're not able to make a decision for some time, we'll contact you to explain the situation.

 Some departments don't begin considering applications until after the 15 January deadline.
 Departments which interview will not make a decision until the interviews have taken place.
 In both cases, you should receive a letter or email from the department explaining the procedure.

 When we've made our decision, we transmit this to UCAS.
-You can view the status of your application through the UCAS website track facility.
+You can view the status of your application through the UCAS Track facility.

-We'll also send you an email to let you know that we have made our decision.
+We'll also send you an email to let you know that we've made our decision.
 If we've made you an offer, this email will confirm the details of the course on which we've offered you a place, and include information about course content and tuition fees.

 All our offers are made by trained admissions selectors/tutors.
 We're committed to making offers that are appropriate to each applicant and therefore selectors have the discretion to formulate and vary the level of offers.

 We make offers wherever we believe an applicant is capable of benefitting from, and successfully completing, the course.

 All offers are subject to our Terms and Conditions.